doeixd/combi-router/docs/how-it-works.md

 *   **Trade-off: The `CombiRouter` Compatibility Wrapper**
     *   **Answer:** The existence of two APIs (`new CombiRouter()` vs `createLayeredRouter()`) adds a small amount of conceptual overhead.
 This was a deliberate choice to provide a smooth migration path for existing users and a simpler entry point for beginners, while still offering the full power of the layer system to advanced users.

+*   **Trade-off: The Parser-Combinator Learning Curve**
+    *   **Answer:** While powerful, the parser-combinator approach has a slightly steeper learning curve than simple string/regex matching for developers unfamiliar with the concept.
+We believe the dramatic improvements in type safety, composability, and refactorability are a worthwhile investment, but it's a trade-off compared to the immediate familiarity of a more traditional router.

 *   **Why `setTimeout(..., 0)` in the Web Component Manager?**
     *   **Answer:** To handle the initial component registration storm.
 When a browser first renders the page, all `<view-area>` components might call `connectedCallback` in a single, synchronous batch.
 Rebuilding the router for each one would be inefficient. `setTimeout` schedules the `rebuildRouter` call to happen *after* the current synchronous block has finished, effectively batching all initial registrations into a single, efficient rebuild operation.